 Ensuring that we have a national research community and strengthening the EPSCoR program is, in my opinion, more important than ever.
 In an increasingly competitive world, we need the talents and expertise of all our states and people.
-The EPSCoR states have provided a sizeable number of our nation's scientist and engineers and supported our nation's industries and government activities from the Corps of Engineers projects to space launches.
+The EPSCoR states have provided a sizeable number of our nation's scientists and engineers and supported our nation's industries and government activities from the Corps of Engineers projects to space launches.
 We need to continue this work.

 When our nation seeks a broader geographic distribution of research funding through a program like EPSCoR, our states are more economically viable locally and regionally.
 Several states have noted that the development of research concentrations and business clusters has led to increased economic activity and new jobs.
 In a knowledge-based society, where technology changes rapidly, it is essential that faculty in all parts of the nation are engaged in research that keeps them current in their field and provides students with the latest scientific advances.
 Today, the opportunities for our citizens to benefit from scientific and technological developments are perhaps greater than ever before.
 At the same time, investments in equipment, computing, networking, expertise and other resources requires far more resources than it has in the past.
-Limiting these resources to a few institutions is self-defeating for our nation - and 27 states - in the long run.
-To remain globally competitive, instead of restricting ourselves to a few states and institutions, we need to be training and harnessing all of our nation's brainpower.
+Limiting these resources to a few institutions is self-defeating for our nation -- and 27 states -- in the long run.